 Who has issues with urinary incontinence?

-The Cleveland Clinic says that between 13 and 17 million Americans have loss of bladder control.
-It is more common in women, almost half of all women in the US say they have urinary incontinence of some degree.
+The Cleveland Clinic says that between 13 and 17 million Americans have a loss of bladder control.
+It is more common in women, almost half of all women in the US say they have urinary incontinence to some degree.